 Gambling losses are indeed tax deductible, but only to the extent of your winnings.
 Find out more about reporting gambling losses on your tax return.

 Gambling losses are indeed tax deductible, but only to the extent of your winnings.
 This requires you to report all the money you win as taxable income on your return.
-However, the deduction for your losses is only available if you are eligible to itemize your deductions.
+However, the deduction for your losses is only available if you itemize your deductions.
 If you claim the standard deduction, then you can't reduce your tax by your gambling losses.

 Keeping track of your winnings and losses